How to Get to Costa Ballena, Spain: Airports & Transfers

 For convenient travel from Málaga Airport to Costa Ballena (approx. 270km), we recommend taking the high-speed train from Málaga María Zambrano station to El Puerto de Santa María or Cádiz (Renfe | Train tickets).
 From there, you can continue by bus using lines M-060 or M-061 to reach Rota and Costa Ballena.

 There are frequent train connections between Málaga Airport and Málaga María Zambrano station.
-The train connection is around12 minutes and a bus ride about 20 minutes.
+The train connection is around 12 minutes and a bus ride about 20 minutes.
 Both options cost less than €5.

-Getting Around Costa Ballena Once You Arrive
+Getting Around Costa Ballena Without a Car

 Costa Ballena is a walkable resort.
 Whether you’re staying near the golf course, the beach, or Tres Piedras, you’ll find that everything is connected by paved paths and bike lanes.